-University buildings and other significant assets may be named for non-University corporate entities or individuals to recognize significant gifts or in connection with sponsorships, in accordance with Board of Regents Policy: Namings.
+University buildings and other significant assets may be named for non-University corporate entities or individuals to recognize significant gifts or in connection with sponsorships, in accordance with Board of Regents Policy: Namings and Renamings (PDF).
 Such recognition may be in the form of a name, wordmark or logo (corporate identity), so long as the corporate identity meets the University standards and design guidelines as outlined in the policy and is consistent with the University’s brand and values.
-The signage proposal should be finalized by University Services and University Relations and described with specificity, including size, before it is presented to the Naming Committee for consideration and a decision whether to forward a recommendation for approval to the Board of Regents.
+University Services and University Relations will finalize the signage proposal and describe with specificity, including size, before it is presented to the Naming Committee for consideration and a decision whether to forward a recommendation for approval to the president.
+Approval to proceed with signage is contingent on the approval of naming as acted on by the Board of Regents.

 Units do not have the authority to commit to or approve signage specifics.
 The Vice Presidents for University Services and University Relations will jointly make the final determination regarding the acceptability of individual proposals for signage with a corporate identity.
 On the Crookston, Duluth, Morris, and Rochester campuses, they will make the decision in consultation with the Chancellor.
 The specific design and proposed mode of installation of any signs erected on or attached to significant University assets is subject to approval by the University Architect.

 All signage must meet the following standards, as well as the other requirements contained in the University’s Signage and Graphics Standards (Standards).
 Signs will be designed and fabricated to meet universal access specifications for legibility related to the scale and purpose of the sign.

 Sign size, which must be appropriate to the size and scale of the building or other asset, and sign placement will be determined by the University Architect, in consultation with University Relations.